 - A UDP flow has the same source and destination, so it is consistently routed to a single target throughout its lifetime.

-- Different UDP flows have a different source IP addresses and ports, so they can be routed to different targets.
+- Different UDP flows have different source IP addresses and ports, so they can be routed to different targets.

-- back-end server authentication is not supported
+- back-end server authentication (MTLS) is not supported.

-session stickiness is not support
+session stickiness is not supported